List of birds of Colombia: Finches

 Finches are seed-eating passerine birds, that are small to moderately large and have a strong beak, usually conical and in some species very large.
 All have twelve tail feathers and nine primaries.
 These birds have a bouncing flight with alternating bouts of flapping and gliding on closed wings, and most sing well.
-Twenty-three species have been recorded in Colombia.
+Twenty-six species have been recorded in Colombia.